pileus-cloud/cost-onboarding/aws-linked/README.md

 # Anodot AWS StackSet Management

 This CloudFormation template creates a Lambda function that manages AWS CloudFormation StackSets across multiple AWS accounts in an AWS Organization.
-The StackSet deploys resources to onboarded accounts that are tagged with `anodot:onboarded`.

 ## Parameters